adplugg/wordpress-ad-plugin/readme.txt

 1. The AdPlugg WordPress Ad Plugin makes it easy to place ads on your WordPress site.

 == Changelog ==

+= 1.9.12 =
+* Renamed and linted the class-adplugg-help-dispatch.php file to meet all of the WP coding standards.

 = 1.9.11 =
 * Updated the readme.txt to reflect that the plugin has been tested with up to v4.1.1 of the FBIA plugin.